rafabene/macala-game/README.md

 There's no rule for packaging.
 You can have:

--  Package per feature - Example: The JDK itself (java.util, java.math, java.logging, java.net) - Where interfaces, exceptions and implementations live together.
+- *Package per feature* - Example: The JDK itself (java.util, java.math, java.logging, java.net) - Where interfaces, exceptions and implementations live together.

-- Package per layer - Where each application layer resides in a different package.
+- *Package per layer* - Where each application layer resides in a different package.

-- Package per type - This is the least used approach.
+- *Package per type* - This is the least used approach.
 It groups all different kinds of objects (Interfaces, Exceptions, Implementations, etc) in different packages.

-The domain project user the `package per feature`.
-For more information read the following article: [Package by feature, not layer](http://www.javapractices.com/topic/TopicAction.do?Id=205)
+The domain project uses the `package per feature`.
+For more information, read the following article: [Package by feature, not layer](http://www.javapractices.com/topic/TopicAction.do?Id=205)

 ### - What if I need to add more features?